arup-group/pam/README.md

 - times
 - durations

 ## Input/output data formats

 We primarily expect to support tabular input the form of a travel diary and person attributes as described below.
 However we also support tabular activity plans formats and MATSim xml.

+If you have data in different forms or formats please let us know, we might like to support it.

 #### Travel diary